 We provide guided gallery tours for an enhanced museum experience to a wide range of groups, from kindergarten classes to retirement communities.
 On average, our 60 highly trained volunteer docents lead over 25,000 people through our galleries.
 Grade & High School Guided Tours Adult Group Tours Penn Class Visits

 Visit the Penn Museum Shop and unearth great gifts for all ages: books, jewelry, décor, toys, and reproductions.
 The Museum Shop is located on the second floor next to the Daniel G. Kamin Entrance.
-Museum Shop Hours Monday Closed Tuesday 10:00 am - 5:00 pm Wednesday 10:00 am - 5:00 pm* Thursday 10:00 am - 5:00 pm Friday 10:00 am - 5:00 pm Saturday 10:00 am - 5:00 pm Sunday 10:00 am - 5:00 pm *The Museum Shop is open until 8:00 pm on the first Wednesdays of each month.
-Members of the Penn Museum, University of Pennsylvania staff and students, University of Pennsylvania Health System, and Children’s Hospital of Pennsylvania staff (with PennCard or employee ID) enjoy 10% off.
-Members get 10% off!
-Become a member of the Penn Museum and receive a 10% discount at the Museum Shop and the Pepper Mill Café.
+Museum Shop Hours Monday Closed Tuesday 10:00 am - 5:00 pm Wednesday 10:00 am - 5:00 pm* Thursday 10:00 am - 5:00 pm Friday 10:00 am - 5:00 pm Saturday 10:00 am - 5:00 pm Sunday 10:00 am - 5:00 pm The Sphinx that Traveled to Philadelphia *The Museum Shop is open until 8:00 pm on the first Wednesdays of each month.
+University of Pennsylvania staff and students, University of Pennsylvania Health System, and Children’s Hospital of Pennsylvania staff (with PennCard or employee ID) enjoy a 15% discount.
+Members get 15% off!
+Become a member of the Penn Museum and receive a 15% discount at the Museum Shop and 10% discount at the Pepper Mill Café.
 Join Today